kheil44/arabic/Hadiths_Random.md

 #### 🕋🕋🕋🕋🕋🕋🕋 Random 🕋🕋🕋🕋🕋🕋🕋🕋🕋🕋🕋

 ### _______________________
-#### some verses of Surah will come after some times e.g in case of Surah An-Nisa ,after two weeks and such.
+#### some verses of Surah will come (Reveal) after some times e.g in case of Surah An-Nisa ,after two weeks and such.

 https://youtu.be/zeka7Ci0iV8?list=PLAEA99D24CA2F9A8F&t=989